uniflare/SteamAutoLogin/README.md

   * Dashlane must be configured with `save-master-password` and the vault must be synchronized already
 * Generates an AutoHotkey script that is called to write the username and password directly in the Steam login window

+#### Limitations
+* AutoHotkey was required due to Valve breaking the -login command line option for Steam.exe.
+This should be more robust, although changes to the Login GUI will require changes to the AutoHotkey code.
+* Due to the way the Login GUI works, pushing the OTP is not possible with OCR and greatly increasing script complexity.
+You still need to input either your OTP or authenticate the login request via the Steam Phone App.

 #### Requirements
 * [Dashlane CLI](https://github.com/uniflare/dashlane-c-cli)
 * [AutoHotkey](https://www.autohotkey.com/)